ulmefors/CarND-Behavorial-Cloning/README.md

 Dropouts were applied between the fully connected layers and it was found that fraction 0.3 was the most suitable (i.e. keeping 70% of the features).

+## Fully connected layers
+After the convolutions the features are flattened and a single fully connected layer is introduced before the output.
+The fully connected layer has length 512 which proved a good number.
+Dropout is employed before and after this layer which in combination drops half

 #Training